 The UNU programme based in Iceland comprises three natural resources-focused training components: fisheries, geothermal energy and land restoration, and one gender equality training programme.

 The UNU Geothermal Training Programme (UNU-GTP) assists developing countries with significant geothermal potential to establish groups of specialists in geothermal exploration and development by providing specialized training opportunities.

 The UNU Fisheries Training Programme (UNU-FTP) contributes to capacity building in developing countries where fisheries are of national or provincial importance.

-The UNU Land Restoration Training Programme (UNU-LRT), established in February 2010, seeks to help developing countries in their fight against land degradation, soil erosion, unsustainable land use and desertification, and in their attempts to restore degraded land.
+The UNU Land Restoration Training Programme (UNU-LRT) seeks to help developing countries in their fight against land degradation, soil erosion, unsustainable land use and desertification, and in their attempts to restore degraded land.

 The UNU Gender Equality Studies and Training Programme (UNU-GEST) promotes gender equality and women’s empowerment through education and training by facilitating capacity development of professionals and organisations to strengthen their capabilities in the fields of gender equality work.

 UNU Geothermal Training Programme